marcelinhov2/angular-kickoff/README.md

 ##Features
-* CLI to generate and destroy modules, styles and partials;
+* CLI to generate and destroy modules, styles and partials ( Contribution of: https://github.com/viniciuszago );
 * Auto create/delete of src files inside app folder;
 * Jade instead of html;
 * Coffee-Script instead of JS;